extism/ruby-sdk/README.md

 This repo contains the ruby gem for integrating with the [Extism](https://extism.org/) runtime.
 Install this library into your host ruby application to run Extism plug-ins.

-> **Note**: If you're unsure what Extism is or what an SDK is see our homepage: [https://extism.org](https://extism.org).

-> **Note**: This repo is 1.0 alpha version of the Ruby SDK and is a work in progress.
-We'd love any feedback you have on it, but consider using the supported ruby SDK in [extism/extism](https://github.com/extism/extism/tree/main/ruby) until we hit 1.0.
+> **Note**: This repo is 1.0 alpha version of the Ruby SDK and we may push breaking changes in between versions until we hit 1.0.0 in December, 2023.
+However, it is ready to use and you should use this if you're building a new integration.
+We'd love any feedback on it.

 ## Installation